PennyLaneAI/pennylane/doc/development/autograph.rst

 that the *structure* of the variable should not change across branches, and the dtypes must match.

-In particular, this requires that if an external variable is assigned an array in one branch, other branches must also assign arrays of the same shape:
+In particular, this requires that if an external variable is assigned an array in one branch, other branches must also assign arrays of the same shape.
+Consider this function, which has the same return shape regardless of branch, but differs in the shape of `y` in difference logic branches:

 >>> def f(x):
 ...     if x > 1: